Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 **Vanilla Q Learning**

-Without deep learning to approximate the state-action pair value, Q learning is restricted in the Q-table, which records all the pairs of :math:`(s,a)` with their corresponding Q values.
-The Q-Learning algorithm aims to learn the Q-Value of each :math:`(s,a)` pair based on interaction with the environment and iteratively update the Q-value record in the Q-table.

-The first step is choosing the action using **Epsilon-Greedy Exploration Strategy**.
+In Q-learning, the goal is to learn the value of each state-action pair by iteratively updating a table of Q-values.
+Without the use of deep learning to approximate the Q-values, Q-learning is limited to a Q-table that stores all possible state-action pairs and their corresponding Q-values.

-The agent then takes the best-known action or does random exploration, entering the next state with a reward given by the environment.
+To update the Q-values in the table, the algorithm follows a two-step process.
+First, the agent selects an action using the epsilon-greedy exploration strategy, which involves choosing the best-known action or exploring a random action.
+The agent then transitions to the next state and receives a reward from the environment.

-The second step uses the bellman equation to update the Q-table based on collected data.
+In the second step, the Q-value for the state-action pair is updated using the Bellman equation, which takes into account the immediate reward received and the expected future rewards.
+The updated Q-value is then stored in the Q-table.
+The process repeats until the Q-values converge or the desired performance is achieved.

 .. math::